-Do I have to repay a payday loan if I got it in a state where it’s prohibited?
+Will I need to repay a payday loan if it’s illegal in my state?

 It depends.
 You’ll first want to see if the loan you took out is actually prohibited in your state.
-Some lenders market a loan as a “payday loan” when it doesn’t fit the requirements required by the state’s legislation.
+Some lenders market a loan as a “payday loan” when it doesn’t fit the requirements of your state’s legislation.
 This is regardless of whether the loan is actually marketed as a “payday loan” or a different type of product.

-Once you’ve confirmed it’s illegal — either because it’s prohibited by law or borrowed from an illegally operating lender — you can find out whether you’ll need to pay it back.
+Once you’ve confirmed it’s illegal — either because it’s prohibited by law or borrowed from an unlicensed lender — you can start researching if you’ll need to pay it back.
 In some states, you’re only required to repay the principal.
 Others states require that you pay back the entire amount, interest and all.

 To find out whether you need to repay a payday loan, contact your state’s consumer protection office.
 They should be to provide information on what is and isn’t legal when it comes to short-term lending.